-More information on using CO2 in your grow room or tent
+More information on using CO2 in your grow tent or room

 While knowing how to introduce the additional CO2 to your garden is important, knowing how to properly setup your garden for the high concentration of CO2, and when exactly to utilize it is just as important.

-CO2 supplementation should be be avoided unless the grow room or tent is completely sealed.
+CO2 supplementation should be be avoided unless the grow room or tent is completely sealed, or a "closed loop"w.
 Many indoor growers choose to run an inline fan 24/7 in their garden to help control heat and humidity.